More Inventory Topics

 3. Conduct frequent inventory audits

 The purpose of conducting inventory audits is to ensure accuracy between your existing stock counts and financial records.
-Frequent inventory audits can provide an in-depth look at your stock flow, help you gauge profits and losses, and keep your business running smoothly.
+Frequent inventory audits or cycle counts can provide an in-depth look at your stock flow, help you gauge profits and losses, and keep your business running smoothly.

 In addition, regular audits can readily upgrade your inventory tracking.
 That’s because audits offer important insights into where your inventory is located, and whether certain SKUs have been misplaced or mispicked (which gives you a chance to correct these problems, if needed).

-Improve inventory tracking efficiency with Extensiv Order Manager
+Improve inventory tracking efficiency with Extensiv Order Management

-Inventory tracking is an indispensable part of your ecommerce operations, and has the potential to make or break your success in the long-term.
-But when you partner with a capable and qualified inventory management system, there’s really nothing your company can’t achieve — and Extensiv Order Manager is definitely that kind of system.
+Inventory tracking is an indispensable part of your ecommerce operations and has the potential to make or break your success in the long-term.
+But when you partner with a capable and qualified inventory management system, there’s really nothing your company can’t achieve—and Extensiv’s order management platform is definitely that kind of system.